 Consent: Nursing students are subject to the policies of the Department of Nursing and must also abide by the policies of the agency in which they are assigned as nursing students.
-One signed consent form will be sufficient for all nursing clinical courses.
+A single signed Student Acknowledgment and Consent Form for the Drug and Alcohol Testing Policy will be sufficient for all nursing clinical courses.
 Refusal to participate in testing will result in the nursing student's immediate dismissal from the program.